-106.22 (1) may enforce its order that was modified only as to arrears and interest accruing106.23 before the modification;

-(2) may provide appropriate relief for violations of its order which occurred beforethe effective date of the modification; and

-106.26 (3) shall recognize the modifying order of the other state, upon registration, for the106.27 purpose of enforcement.

-- 106.28 Sec.
-118. Laws 2014, chapter 189, section 52, is amended to read: - 106.29 Sec.
+- (1) may enforce its order that was modified only as to arrears and interest accruing before the modification: - (2) may provide appropriate relief for violations of its order which occurred before the effective date of the modification; and - (3) shall recognize the modifying order of the other state, upon registration, for the purpose of enforcement - Sec.
+118. Laws 2014, chapter 189, section 52, is amended to read: - Sec.
 52. Minnesota Statutes 2012, section 518C.613, is amended to read:

-106.30 518C.613 JURISDICTION TO MODIFY SUPPORT ORDER OF ANOTHER 106.31 STATE WHEN INDIVIDUAL PARTIES RESIDE IN THIS STATE.
+518C.613 JURISDICTION TO MODIFY SUPPORT ORDER OF ANOTHER STATE WHEN INDIVIDUAL PARTIES RESIDE IN THIS STATE.

-(a) If all of the parties who are individuals reside in this state and the child does not reside in the issuing state, a tribunal of this state has jurisdiction to enforce and to modify the issuing state's child support order in a proceeding to register that order.
+- (a) If all of the parties who are individuals reside in this state and the child does not reside in the issuing state, a tribunal of this state has jurisdiction to enforce and to modify the issuing state's child support order in a proceeding to register that order. - (b) A tribunal of this state exercising jurisdiction as provided in this section shall apply sections 518C.101 to 518C.209 518C.211 and 518C.601 to 518C.616 to the enforcement or modification proceeding.
+Sections 518C.301 to 518C.508 and 518C.701 to 518C.802 do not apply and the tribunal shall apply the procedural and substantive law of this state. - Sec.
+119. Laws 2014, chapter 189, section 73, is amended to read:

-- 107.1 (b) A tribunal of this state exercising jurisdiction as provided in this section shall apply - sections 518C.101 to 518C.209 518C.211 and 518C.601 to 518C.616 to the enforcement - 107.3 or modification proceeding.
-Sections 518C.301 to 518C.508 and 518C.701 to 518C.802 - 107.4 do not apply and the tribunal shall apply the procedural and substantive law of this state. - 107.5 Sec.
-119. Laws 2014, chapter 189, section 73, is amended to read: - 107.6 Sec.
-73. EFFECTIVE DATE. - 107.7 This act becomes is effective on the date that the United States deposits the - 107.8 instrument of ratification for the Hague Convention on the International Recovery of Child - 107.9 Support and Other Forms of Family Maintenance with the Hague Conference on Private - 107.10 International Law July 1, 2015. - 107.11 EFFECTIVE DATE.
-This section is effective July 1, 2015.
+This act becomes is effective on the date that the United States deposits the instrument of ratification for the Hague Convention on the International Recovery of Child Support and Other Forms of Family Maintenance with the Hague Conference on Private International Law July 1, 2015.

-107.12 Sec.
-120. GROUP RESIDENTIAL HOUSING REPORT ON PROGRAM 107.13 IMPROVEMENTS.
+Sec.
+120. GROUP RESIDENTIAL HOUSING REPORT ON PROGRAM IMPROVEMENTS.

-(a) The commissioner shall, in coordination with stakeholders and advocates, build 107.14 107.15 on the group residential housing (GRH) reforms made in the 2015 legislative session related to program integrity and uniformity, by restructuring the payment rates, exploring 107.16 assessment tools, and proposing any other necessary modifications that will result in a 107.17 more cost-effective program, and report to the members of the legislative committees 107.18 having jurisdiction over GRH issues by December 15, 2016.
-107.19 (b) The working group, consisting of the commissioner, stakeholders, and advocates, 107.20 107.21 shall examine the feasibility and fiscal implications of restructuring service rates by eliminating the supplemental service rates, and developing a plan to fund only those 107.22 107.23 services, based on individual need, that are not covered by medical assistance, other insurance, or other programs.
-In addition, the working group shall analyze the payment 107.24 structure, and explore different options, including tiered rates for services, and provide the 107.25 plan and analysis under this paragraph in the report under paragraph (a).
-107.26 (c) To determine individual need, the working group shall explore assessment tools, 107.27 107.28 and determine the appropriate assessment tool for the different populations served by the GRH program, which include homeless individuals, individuals with mental illness, and 107.29 individuals who are chemically dependent.
-The working group shall coordinate efforts 107.30 107.31 with agency staff who have expertise related to these populations, and use relevant information and data that is available, to determine the most appropriate and effective 107.32 107.33 assessment tool or tools, and provide the analysis and an assessment recommendation in 107.34 the report under paragraph (a).
+- (a) The commissioner shall, in coordination with stakeholders and advocates, build on the group residential housing (GRH) reforms made in the 2015 legislative session related to program integrity and uniformity, by restructuring the payment rates, exploring assessment tools, and proposing any other necessary modifications that will result in a more cost-effective program, and report to the members of the legislative committees having jurisdiction over GRH issues by December 15, 2016. - (b) The working group, consisting of the commissioner, stakeholders, and advocates, shall examine the feasibility and fiscal implications of restructuring service rates by eliminating the supplemental service rates, and developing a plan to fund only those services, based on individual need, that are not covered by medical assistance, other insurance, or other programs.
+In addition, the working group shall analyze the payment structure, and explore different options, including tiered rates for services, and provide the plan and analysis under this paragraph in the report under paragraph (a). - (c) To determine individual need, the working group shall explore assessment tools, and determine the appropriate assessment tool for the different populations served by the GRH program, which include homeless individuals, individuals with mental illness, and individuals who are chemically dependent.
+The working group shall coordinate efforts with agency staff who have expertise related to these populations, and use relevant information and data that is available, to determine the most appropriate and effective assessment tool or tools, and provide the analysis and an assessment recommendation in the report under paragraph (a).